-The Physiotherapy Hip Fracture Sprint Audit (PHFSA) aims to develop a detailed understanding of the physiotherapy management of patients with a hip fracture who are over 60 years of age.
-This information will allow for recommendations to be made which will result in improvements to service delivery and patient experience.
+The Physiotherapy Hip Fracture Sprint Audit (PHFSA) presents a detailed understanding of the physiotherapy management of patients with a hip fracture who are over 60 years of age, allowing for recommendations to be made which will result in improvements to service delivery and patient experience.

 The PHFSA was commissioned by the Chartered Society of Physiotherapy (CSP), and is managed by the Royal College of Physicians (RCP).

-The data should be collected from patients who are admitted to an acute care ward post hip fracture from 1 May 2017 to 30 June 2017.
-The PHFSA will conclude in the rehabilitation and home/community setting on 31 October 2018.
+The data was collected from patients who were admitted to an acute care ward post hip fracture between 1 May 2017 and 30 June 2017.
+The PHFSA concluded the rehabilitation and home/community setting on 31 October 2017.

-All data will be analysed by the analytical team under the supervision of the FFFAP project manager, who will be following an analysis plan developed by the PHFSA steering group.
-The report – to be delivered by 30 January 2018 – will include provider level data on local performance against national benchmarks.
+All data was analysed by the analytical team under the supervision of the FFFAP project manager, who then followed an analysis plan developed by the PHFSA steering group.
+The final report was delivered on 30 January 2018, and included provider level data on local performance against national benchmarks.